jeamon/web-based-jobs-worker-service/README.md

 Below is a summary of available features.
 This section will be updated as project continue:

-* unique output log folder for each worker startup
+* auto-generated and daily grouping of log folders done at each worker startup
 * single fixed worker log for standard output & error
 * per startup web server log and jobs log and deletion cron log
 * command-line options to start or stop or restart the worker